GNRC Investors Have Opportunity to Lead Generac Holdings Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-19, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Generac Holdings Inc. ("Generac" or the "Company") (NYSE: GNRC).
+LOS ANGELES, Jan.
+23, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Generac Holdings Inc. ("Generac" or the "Company") (NYSE: GNRC).

 Class Period: April 29, 2021 – November 1, 2022